gmc-code/PC-Microbit-Extension-backup/docs/class_examples/restaurant_pizza.rst

 ====================================================

 | Write a PizzaShop class as a child class of the Restaurant class.
-| Set the PizzaShop's name, food type, open hours on calling the PizzaShop class, as well as setting the manu.
+| Set the PizzaShop's name, food type, open hours on calling the PizzaShop class, as well as setting the menu.
 | Write a method, show_menu(), to print the PizzaShop's menu.

+| Write code to ouput:
+| Joe's Pizza serves Pizza food 6-10pm.
+0 tables booked.
+| Joe's Pizza has the following menu:
+| 	- BBQ Chicken
+| 	- Capricossa
+| 	- Hawaiian
+| 	- Margarita
+| 	- Pepperoni

 .. admonition:: Tasks